Buying a business | 2 min read

-To give you a rough figure, the average cost of a business for sale on SEEK Business is $342,000, but there’s something to suit most budgets.
+The average cost of a business on SEEK Business is $342,000, but there’s something to suit most budgets.
 With franchises and independent businesses in every price bracket and across every industry, you’re sure to find one that’s right for you.

-We’ve pulled together the most popular businesses for sale and divided them into price-brackets so you can see what your money can buy.
+Here are the most popular businesses for sale, divided into price-brackets so you can see what your money can buy.

 Low (less than $100,000)

 Realistically, $20,000 is as little as you should be looking to spend on an initial investment.
 In this price range businesses are typically small owner-operator businesses, such as car detailing, cleaning and lawn-mowing.

 Even at this low entry level, you’ll still need to put in a lot of effort to increase profitability to a level that will be rewarding for the time you invest.